Fourier–Bessel series: Calculating the coefficients

-Fourier–Bessel expansion-based discrete energy separation algorithm

-For multicomponent amplitude and frequency modulated (AM-FM) signals, the discrete energy separation algorithm (DESA) together with the Gabor's filtering is a traditional approach to estimate the amplitude envelope (AE) and the instantaneous frequency (IF) functions.
-It has been observed that the filtering operation distorts the amplitude and phase modulations in the separated monocomponent signals.

-Advantages

-The Fourier–Bessel series expansion does not require use of window function in order to obtain spectrum of the signal.
-It represents real signal in terms of real Bessel basis functions.
-It provides representation of real signals it terms of positive frequencies.
-The basis functions used are aperiodic in nature and converge.
-The basis functions include amplitude modulation in the representation.
-The Fourier–Bessel series expansion spectrum provides frequency points equal to the signal length.

 Applications

 The Fourier–Bessel series expansion employs aperiodic and decaying Bessel functions as the basis.
 The Fourier–Bessel series expansion has been successfully applied in diversified areas such as Gear fault diagnosis, discrimination of odorants in a turbulent ambient, postural stability analysis, detection of voice onset time, glottal closure instants (epoch) detection, separation of speech formants, speech enhancement, and speaker identification.
 The Fourier–Bessel series expansion has also been used to reduce cross terms in the Wigner–Ville distribution.